nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 3. Other incorrect `leid` commands to try: `leid`, `...` (non-existent department, etc) <br>
    Expected: Shows specific error message in result display.

-#### 7.3.10.
-List department headcount on a specific day

-1. Test case: `ldhc n/HR d/2023-04-01` <br>
-   Expected:
-   1. Lists all employees from HR department who are present on the given day, inside the employee window.
-   2. Shows the given department in the department window.
-   3. Shows the given leave in the leave window.
-2. Test case: `ldhc n/HR` <br>
-   Expected:
-   1. Lists all employees from HR department who are present today, inside the employee window.
-   2. Shows the given department in the department window.
-   3. Shows the given leave in the leave window.
-3. Test case: `ldhc HR` (incorrect command format) <br>
-   Expected: No changes to the windows.
-Result display shows correct command format and command constraints
-4. Other incorrect `ldhc` commands to try: `ldhc`, `...` (non-existent department, etc) <br>
-   Expected: Shows specific error message in result display.

 ### 7.4 Leave commands

 #### 7.4.1.
 Adding a leave